 - Mature student status

-Note: If you do not meet the above stated admission criteria, you may seek advice and assistance from Spanning the Gaps – Access to Post-Secondary Education and Community Engagement or from Ryerson Aboriginal Student Services.
+Note: If you do not meet the above stated admission criteria, you may seek advice and assistance from Spanning the Gaps – Access to Post-Secondary Education or from Ryerson Aboriginal Student Services.

 Experiential learning offers a valuable opportunity to apply the concepts and knowledge gained through your studies in a professional workplace environment.
-The experiential elective course included in this certificate provides a project-based experiential learning opportunity through which you will gain professional contacts, practical skills and hands-on experience.
+The experiential elective course included in this certificate – CVSW 932 - Indigenous Knowledges in Practice – provides a project-based experiential learning opportunity through which you will gain professional contacts, practical skills, and hands-on experience.

 Frequently Asked Questions

-Do I have to be Aboriginal to register in the Certificate in Aboriginal Knowledges and Experiences?
+Do I have to be Indigenous to register in this certificate?

-No. The Certificate is designed for learners from all backgrounds to expand their awareness of themselves in relation to Aboriginal Peoples, experiences, and worldviews, and the relationship between Aboriginal Peoples and the Canadian government.
-The audience for this certificate includes both Aboriginal and non-Aboriginal students and professionals who seek knowledge about Aboriginal governance, health and well-being, literature, community relations, and land use in Canada.
+No. The certificate is designed for learners from all backgrounds to expand their awareness of themselves in relation to Indigenous Peoples, experiences, and worldviews, as well as their understanding of the relationship between Indigenous Peoples and the Canadian government.
+Participants in this certificate include both Indigenous and non-Indigenous students and professionals.

-I am Aboriginal.
-What new information will I learn in the Certificate in Aboriginal Knowledges and Experiences?
+I am Indigenous.
+What new information will I learn in this certificate?

-This is a multidisciplinary certificate that covers a diversity of areas such as art, literature, social work, midwifery, governance, and more.
+This multidisciplinary certificate covers a variety of areas including art, literature, social work, midwifery, governance, and more.

-Can I transfer courses from other universities and colleges and have them count toward the Certificate in Aboriginal Knowledges and Experiences?
+Can I transfer courses from other schools and have them count toward this certificate?

 Yes.
-You can apply for transfer credits for courses taken at another university that are very similar to the courses in the Certificate in Aboriginal Knowledges and Experiences.
-However, you will be required to submit your course syllabus and transcript.
-If your application is successful, one or more transfer credits will be credited to electives.
+You can apply for transfer credits for courses taken at another university that are very similar to the courses in the Certificate in Indigenous Knowledges and Experiences.
+You will be required to submit your course syllabus and transcript.
+If your application is successful, one or more transfer credits will be credited as electives.

-Some learners will be able to complete the program in two years by taking one course each term.
-Others may finish it in only one year by taking more than one course each term.
-However, once you have registered in the certificate, you must complete it within six years from the time you were first admitted into the certificate program.
+Complete the courses in this certificate at a pace that suits your schedule – you can take more than one course each term.
+However you decide to pursue the courses, once you have registered in the certificate, you must complete it within three years from the time you were first admitted into the certificate program.